google/zetasql/docs/geography_functions.md

 The JSON input is subject to the following constraints:

-+   `ST_GEOGFROMGEOJSON` only accepts JSON geometry fragments and cannot be used to ingest a whole JSON document.
++   `ST_GEOGFROMGEOJSON` only accepts JSON geometry fragments and can't be used to ingest a whole JSON document.
 +   The input JSON fragment must consist of a GeoJSON geometry type, which includes `Point`, `MultiPoint`, `LineString`, `MultiLineString`, `Polygon`,